krobelus/rate-experiments/README.md

 solver to take part in competitions `varisat`[^varisat] is a great example of this.

-\todo{remove this!} \paragraph{Clause Identifiers} Other DRAT checkers use 30
-bits to for unique clause identifiers.
-We use 62 bits, mimicking a decision in `CaDiCaL`[^cadical-clauses] to not be limited to some million clauses.
-This might be disadvantageous in terms of performance and could be changed in future.

-One problem with backwards checking is that the LRAT proof has to be kept in memory until the verification is complete.
-Since LRAT proofs are even larger than DRAT proofs this can cause serious problems with memory consumption[^sc18-results].
-In order to make `rate` comparable to `DRAT-trim` in terms of memory consumption, we also use 30 bits for clause hints in the LRAT proof.

 4.3.
 SICK Format
 ----------------

-When a proof is found to be incorrect, our tool outputs an incorrectness certificate in the previously unpublished SICK format.
+When a proof is found to be incorrect, our tool outputs an incorrectness certificate in the previously unpublished SICK format [^sick-reference-implementation].
 This certificate can be used by our tool `sick-check` to verify incorrectness of the proof without doing any unit propagation.
 Furthermore, the size of the incorrectness certificate is in practice linear in the size of the formula, while proofs are exponential.

 Let us give an  an example of a SICK certificate.
 The first two columns show a satisfiable formula in DIMACS format and an incorrect DRAT proof for this